subashc2023/Assistant/README.md

 - `/undo` Reverts the last conversation turn.
 Your previous input is prefilled.
 - `/redo` Restores the last undone turn.
 - `/clear` Deletes the entire `data/` directory (including `.chat_history` and any SQLite DB) and exits.
-  - Prompts for confirmation (default Yes) because this is destructive.
 - `/quit` or `/exit` exit

 CLI flags